Mapillary: License

-The images on Mapillary can be used under Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA).
+The images on Mapillary can be used under Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
 There is special permission to derive data from the photos for contributing to OpenStreetMap and Wikimedia Commons.
 The GPX tracks can be used without restriction, and derived data can be used provided it is ODbL.
 The license was changed on 29 April 2014 from CC BY-NC to CC BY-SA.

-Mobile apps (Android and iPhone) are proprietary software.

 Research/datasets

-In May 2017, Mapillary released an open source subset of its very large and ever-expanding crowdsourced image dataset, the Mapillary Vistas Dataset of 25,000 street-level images, with pixel-wise annotation, to help train autonomous vehicle AI system algorithms.
+In May 2017, Mapillary released an open source subset of its image dataset, the Mapillary Vistas Dataset of 25,000 street-level images, with pixel-wise annotation, to help train autonomous vehicle AI system algorithms.
 With data from 190 countries, they described it as "the world's largest, most diverse dataset for object recognition on street-level imagery" and offered it free for both academic and commercial researchers, but licensing is required for commercial product integration.